shibatch/tlfloat/CODE_OF_CONDUCT.md

-* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to contribute to relevant projects.
+* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to make contribution commensurate with their profit to relevant projects.
 Here, contribution to a project refers to the following items.

   * Financial support
   * Contributing code or documentation